MohammadE123/Who-Knows-What-Conversational-Assistant/README.md

   - The inference time

 > when referencing names make sure to include the full name with proper capitalization, otherwise the query may be unsuccessful

+Feel free to reach out to me at: mohammad.elmougey@gmail.com.
+Im always happy to talk.